-For those looking for an unknown Greek island summer destination, we recommend the following five options, for you to experience Greece like a local.
+For those looking to explore a side of Greece most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options, for you to experience Greece like a local!

-Greece is a country that has more than 5000 islands and islets floating in the seas, surrounding its territory.
-With more than 200 of them inhabited, there is a wide range of options capable to satisfy even the most demanding traveller.
+Greece is a country that has more than 5000 islands and islets floating in the seas, surrounding its mainland.
+With more than 200 of them inhabited, there is a wide range of options capable to satisfy even the most demanding traveler.
 In this article, we aim to introduce you to some of the less-known Greek islands that promise you a travel experience of a lifetime.

 Reaching Nisyros is quite a task.
 During summer months, there is a connection to the port of Piraeus, but the whole journey is gonna take you more than 12 hours.
 The best way to get there is by plane to the nearby islands of Kos or Rhodes and then hop on the ferry that will take you to this unspoiled destination.
 For those that want to meet the ancient past of the island, a stop at the settlement of Mandraki is mandatory.
 There you can find traces of the classical past of Nisyros and probe a bit deeper into the island’s history by visiting the small but wonderful archaeological museum.
 For nature-lovers, the volcano itself creates landscapes of unique beauty waiting for you to discover them.
 There is a wide range of beaches as well, beautiful and secluded, offering you the chance to relax and feel in the energy of the island.
 Do not waste more time and look for Nisyros island, an option that won’t let you down!